MCCodes01/FetchRewards/README.md

 Step 3:
-In the Command line Run the following command: docker run -it --rm --network host --name fetchrewards-Running fetchrewards (use sudo to elimate permission errors)
+In the Command line Run the following command: sudo docker run -it --rm --network host --name fetchrewards-Running fetchrewards (use sudo to elimate permission errors)

 Step4:
 Enter the local webaddress and drag "input.html" file into the webpage